 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.

-Karim Chedid, Head of EMEA iShares Investment Strategy and Ann-Katrin Petersen, Senior Investment Strategist for the BlackRock Investment Institute, break down our key themes and outlook for 2023.
+Karim Chedid, Head of EMEA iShares Investment Strategy and Ann-Katrin Petersen, Senior Investment Strategist and Director with the BlackRock Investment Institute (BII), break down our key themes and Outlook for 2024